Finding out where you can park

 Controlled Parking Zones (CPZ)

 These are areas where Traffic Regulation Orders (Traffic Management Orders in London) restrict parking in certain areas with restrictions specified by signs placed on all vehicular entry.
-With exceptions of designated parking bays or other signed areas.
-If single yellow lines are in these areas, then the restrictions will usually be the same time as the zone, unless an accompanying sign shows different times.
+There can be exceptions for designated parking bays or other signed areas.
+If single yellow lines are in these areas, then the restrictions will usually apply during the same times as within the zone, unless an accompanying sign shows different times.

 Loading and unloading of heavy goods for both commercial and non-commercial vehicles are usually allowed on a yellow line as long as the vehicle is parked safely and is moved to a permitted parking space once the loading is completed.